 Since early sailors spent years away from home, first-time listeners should not be surprised that many tunes mention fair maidens, home, and “other” entertainments.
 With rollicking tunes and sing-along choruses, it’s also fun.
 This jolly band of merrymakers has been seen and heard all up and down the east coast of the United States.

-Join them in 2023 for their 27th year of pubsings in the DC area, and be sure to follow them on Facebook: The Ship’s Company Chanteymen.
+Join them in 2026 for their 30th year of pubsings in the DC area, and be sure to follow them on Facebook: The Ship’s Company Chanteymen.

 Our chanteymen have performed at: